tahaMertAgim29/Basic-Spring-Boot-JPA-/README.md

 > [!WARNING]
 > Before starting, you should be sure that you will use Visual Studio Code as your platform for Springboot since these steps are for Visual Studio Code

+## Features

+- Sending Http Requests which are not allowed to be directly sent to Web such as **POST** and **DELETE**.
+- Setting database tables relationships set by Springboot without writing on MySQL.
+- Handling globally Exceptions.
+- Understanding structure of Repository, Service and Controller.

 ## Requirements

 To execute this project, you will need to have these platforms or packs.
 Thunder Client is used to execute **POST**, **DELETE** requests in this project but you can use another tools such as **Postman**.